vsvishal/react-projects/React-notes.md

 ### 🤓 Tilde (~) notation: It is used to match the most recent patch version.
 Tilde ~ notation freezes the major version and minor version.
 As we know patch updates are bug fixes that’s why we can say ~ notation allows us to automatically accept bug fixes.

-### Caret (^) notation: It is used for automatically updating the minor updates along with patch updates.
+### Caret (^) notation: It is used for automatically updating minor updates along with patch updates.

 ### Syntax: The syntax of the npm version looks like the following.